CorvusPrudens/Firewheel/DESIGN_DOC.md

 * `firewheel-macros` - Contains various macros for diffing and patching parameters.
 * `firewheel-nodes` - Contains the built-in factory nodes.
 * `firewheel-pool` - Allows users to create pools of nodes that can be dynamically assigned work.

-## Noteworthy Parts of the Tech Stack

-* [Symphonium](https://github.com/MeadowlarkDAW/symphonium) - An easy-to-use wrapper around [Symphonia](https://github.com/pdeljanov/Symphonia), which is a Rust-native audio file decoder.
-* [creek](https://github.com/MeadowlarkDAW/creek) - Provides realtime disk streaming for audio files.
-* [rubato](https://crates.io/crates/rubato) - Asynchronous/synchronous resampling library written in native Rust.
-This will be useful for creating the "doppler shift" effect in the sampler node.
-Also used by Symphonium and creek (TODO) for resampling audio files to the stream's sample rate.
-* [CPAL] - Native Rust crate providing an audio backend for Windows, MacOS, Linux, Android, and iOS.
-* [RtAudio-rs](https://github.com/BillyDM/rtaudio-rs) - Rust bindings to the RtAudio backend.
-* [Interflow](https://github.com/SolarLiner/interflow) - A new experimental cross-platform audio backend.
-Might replace CPAL as the default backend in the future.
-* [ringbuf](https://crates.io/crates/ringbuf) - A realtime-safe SPSC ring buffer
-* [thunderdome](https://crates.io/crates/thunderdome) - A fast generational arena.
-* [Clack](https://github.com/prokopyl/clack) - Safe Rust bindings to the [CLAP] plugin API, along with hosting.

 ## Audio Node API